 46. Start Slow

-Therefore, once you decide on a workout program, you have to start slow stay within your fitness level at all times.
+Therefore, once you decide on a workout program, start slow and stay within your fitness level at all times.

 47. Start Running